ChatFAQ/ChatFAQ/widget/README.md

 `subtitle`: subtitle which will appear on the footer of the chatbot

+`historyOpenedDesktop`: whether the widget starts with the left menu opened on desktop.

-`historyOpened`: if the widget starts with the left menu opened.
+`historyOpenedMobile`: whether the widget starts with the left menu opened on mobiles.

 `maximized`: if the widget starts maximized.